 Before entering into academia, Gadinis practiced corporate law for four years in Europe.
 Gadinis completed his S.J.D. at Harvard in May 2010.
 He also holds an LL.M. degree from the University of Cambridge (UK), and a law degree from Aristotle University, Greece.

-Stavros Gadinis is teaching the following course in Fall 2021:
+Stavros Gadinis is teaching the following courses in Spring 2022:

 Courses During Other Semesters